 This obviously goes without saying and will be the one thing to consider, before you even set out the door.
 The races is a day where we all arrive dressed to the 9’s, sip some delicious champagne and enjoy a day of betting on our prize runners.
 However you’ll never forgive yourself if you’re the goose in the pack and arrive with an inglorious and shabby attire (and believe the public won’t let you forget it either).

-My outfit of choice was a blue double breasted suit from Selected Homme, delivered timely from our amazing comrades at Dobell Menswear.
+My outfit of choice was the blue double breasted suit from Selected Homme, delivered timely from our amazing comrades at Dobell Menswear.
 Dobell will ensure that your needs are met no matter what you’re looking for.
 Whether it’s a suit for the races or any other special occasion, Dobell menswear have got you covered.

 Whether it’s single or double breasted, the tone of suit will always Maketh-the-man.
 If in doubt, go for the subtle grey or a powerful navy, as the foundation of your sartorial structure.
 Not only will they both match well with your choice of shirt, but will also make choosing shoe colour less of a hassle.